ericmjalbert/budgeting-bob/README.md

 [ ] Account names to transactions since numbers are not descriptive [x] Make a category for PENDING
-[x] Change games to be "entertainment" (for webtoons and such) [ ] Figure out Cindy BUG with presto
+[x] Change games to be "entertainment" (for webtoons and such) [x] Figure out Cindy BUG with presto
+[x] Figure out what's wrong the budget
-[ ] Category names should appear captialized in the dropdown [ ] Get the updated column to work whenever someone "SAVES" a transaction category
+[x] Category names should appear captialized in the dropdown [ ] Get the updated column to work whenever someone "SAVES" a transaction category